pcrain/GungeonGoVroom/readme.md

   - **Optimize Occlusion**: Speeds up occlusion calculations by using optimized algorithms and caching.
 Saves a large amount of CPU.
   - **Optimize Ammo Display**: Speeds up ammo display updates by caching render data.
 Saves a large amount of RAM.
   - **Optimize Pause Menu**: Prevents a lot of unnecessary rendering while the game is paused.
 Saves a large amount of CPU while paused.
+  - **Optimize Beams**: Pools beam bones to reduce memory usage and optimizes beam mesh rebuilding logic.
+Saves a significant amount of RAM and CPU.
   - **Optimize Light Culling**: Uses optimized inlined logic for determining whether lights should be culled.
 Saves a significant amount of CPU.
-  - **Optimize Beams**: Pools beam bones to reduce memory usage.
-Saves a modest amount of RAM and CPU.
   - **Optimize Path Recalculations**: Optimizes clearance computations used for enemy pathing logic.
 Saves modest amount of CPU.
   - **Optimize GUI Events**: Caches results of expensive lookups for finding GUI event handlers.
 Saves a modest amount of RAM.
   - **Optimize Bullet Trails**: Pools bullet trail particles and vertex data to reduce memory usage.
 Saves a modest amount of RAM.